-- Combine all the ingredients except the salt and butter and autolyse (rest) for 1 hour.
+- Combine all the ingredients except the salt, butter, and one egg and autolyse (rest) for 1 hour.
 I find it easiest to combine the wet ingredients in a jug and mix it into the flour using a rubber spatula.

 - Add salt, and knead dough until gluten is moderately developed.
 The dough will start out sticky and rough but should gradually come together and feel quite smooth and stretchy.
 Add butter in two batches, mixing in the first completely before adding the second.
 Continue kneading until the gluten is very well developed and the dough passes the windowpane test as demonstrated here.
 The dough should be smooth and supple (and quite lovely to handle!).
 This will take quite some time, especially if done by hand.
 Consider it your arm workout for the day!